-- crying and wailing showing sadness as a means of showing respect - ceremony singing, which involves certain songs and ceremony for the passing of an Elder (family members) - talking with family members, telling stories - continuing normal/satisfying activities such as painting and fishing - moving to a different community or area and receiving love from different family and friends - carers may be blamed for not looking after the dying person properly blaming can complicate grief
+- crying and wailing showing sadness as a means of showing respect - ceremony singing, which involves certain songs and ceremony for the passing of an Elder (family members) - talking with family members, telling stories - continuing normal/satisfying activities such as painting and fishing - moving to a different community or area and receiving love from different family and friends - carers may be blamed for not looking after the dying person properly - blaming can complicate grief

-- there may be disputes among the person should be buried - those who are mourning may cut themselves - Sorry cuts can be a for the deceased.
+- there may be disputes among the family of the deceased about how and why the person died and where the person should be buried - those who are mourning may cut themselves - Sorry cuts can be a symbolic recognition attached to the sharing of blood as both a means of sorrow and washing away of sorrow.
+To show your own blood is to show how much respect and love you had for the deceased.